filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 - Storage providers can look at the list of PerpetualDealAd and determine which PerpetualDealAd they want to store.
 - Storage providers should download the content of the PerpetualDealAd.
 They should try to download from the URL of the content or use the CID to download the content from other storage providers.
 - Storage providers should seal the data of the PerpetualDealAd and publish the deal information to the market actor by calling `publish_deal` on the market actor.
 The PerpetualStorage contract will act as the client of the deal.
-(The command to seal the data and generate deal information is under development and will be updated here when more information is available) (p.s. [`publish_deal` is called `publish_storage_deals` in the mock solidity API](https://github.com/Zondax/fevm-solidity-mock-api/blob/master/contracts/v0.8/MarketAPI.sol#L170)).
+(The command to seal the data and generate deal information is under development and will be updated here when more information is available) ([`publish_deal` is called `publish_storage_deals` in the mock solidity API](https://github.com/Zondax/fevm-solidity-mock-api/blob/master/contracts/v0.8/MarketAPI.sol#L170)).
   - The storage provider should put the PerpetualDealAd’s id into the label (this is the field used to store arbitrary data) of the deal, so the PerpetualStorage contract can identify which PerpetualDealAd the storage provider is targeting.
   - The market actor will call the [AuthenticateMessage](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0044.md) native method on the PerpetualStorage contract to know if this deal should be created.
 This method will be called using the FRC42 method number as specified in the linked FRC.
   - You can handle this callback by exposing a `handle_filecoin_method(uint64, uint64, bytes)` Solidity method, which is how the FEVM runtime routes inbound FRC42 calls.
 [See this example](https://github.com/lotus-web3/client-contract/blob/8b53caadd9f7b028f897dfcd28ec2ca9ae98b9e3/src/DealClient.sol#LL49).